JanaAlshomrani/Smart-Methods-Summer-Training-2026/Ai and Robotics Track/Task5 - ROS 2 familiarization tasks/README.md

-# ROS 2 Task Submission
+# ROS 2 familiarization tasks

 This submission contains two parts: a customized publisher/subscriber pair, and a turtlesim node that draws a star shape.